z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_SP1_01_GettingStarted.md

 sprite and getting it onto the Spectrum's screen.
 It should be obvious that SP1 is a rather technical library which takes a fair bit of effort to understand.
-But it's also extremely competent, and used skillfully can be the basis of an excellent game.
+But it's also extremely competent, and used skilfully can be the basis of an excellent game.

 ### Where To Go From Here